Since the end of last year, news of Covid-19 variants and updates on the roll-out of the UK vaccination programme have occupied the headlines.

 In total, 45 countries have reported cases of the B117 UK variant.
 As well as New Zealand, which identified 6 cases of the variant in their isolation centres, the USA, Denmark, Australia, Turkey, Belgium, Canada, Chile and China have also reported cases.

 13 of these 45 countries then reported community transmission of the variant, meaning that it’s spreading through the country.

 Cov-lineages.org is currently recording all the known cases of the UK variant throughout the world.

 New Zealand has reported their first cases of the South African variant as well, at the same time that the UK reports 77 cases of the variant.

 What are the symptoms of the new variant?

 It’s thought that the new variant of Covid-19 displays exactly the same symptoms as the standard variation of Covid-19 which has been spreading widely in the UK over the last year.

 It shows up in coronavirus tests just the same, is spread in exactly the same way and people can protect themselves against it using exactly the same methods.

-However it is more transmissible, so it’s more likely to slink through any chink in the armour of our anti-bacterial defences.
+However the new Covid-19 variants are transmissible, so it’s more likely to slink through any chink in the armour of our anti-bacterial defences.
 This means that it’s more important than ever to ensure that solid social distancing is maintained, thorough hand washing is carried out and masks are worn in all densely populated areas where social distancing can’t be maintained.